nezaj/web-bitelog/src/data/notes.md

+### 9/22/2021

+Weight: Only three weigh-ins this week -- mainly due to poor eating!
+I definitely didn't want to face the scale.
+Even with the three weigh-ins, my average weight was the highest in the last three months.
+Looking at my weight ranges for the last month, I've definitely been stalling.
+Let's do a full reset

+Nutrition: This week saw my highest single calorie day of the year (nearly ~7k) and highest weekly average.
+5 / 7 days were red -- which is pretty excessive, I don't think I've had a single one of these since starting logging.
+The prior week was my birthday and that definitely loosened me up.
+Let's turn this around and get a full-on target week

+Exercise: My one saving grace, another exercise-filled week.
+Averaged 2hrs/day this week again.
+This whole month has been great on exercise.
+The month prior I was averaging a little over 60min a day, but now I'm fitting in 2x workouts consistently.

+Sleep / Stress: Lots of parties and events this week + poor eating contributed to disorderly sleep.
+Would end up taking more naps during the day.
+Hoping to fix this by getting back to target calories.

+Overall: In terms of nutrition, this was one of my poorest weeks to date.
+In terms of exercise, it was one of my best.
+I'm happy to be meeting target exercise everyday week over week now for the last month.
+Let's do the same for nutrition (both calories and protein).
+I want to work towards triple greens (7/7 target calories, protein, and exercise)

+Goals for next week:
+* 7 / 7 calories
+* 5+ protein
+* 7 / 7 exercise

 ### 9/14/2021

 Weight: Weight started low this week post 60hr fast and settled around the 145 area.
 I wish I was further along, but considering some of the excess I've had over the month or so I'm happy I've somewhat maintained my weight.
 I definitely want to push it lower.
 Happy though I'm back on the daily weigh-ins.
 Scale anxiety can be real and I'm glad I'm facing it.
 There's something interesting about waking up excited to weigh yourself because you know you did a good job the night before.
 On the other hand, it can be dreadful to do the morning weigh-in when you know you ate excess previously.